Mako Komuro: Early life and education

 Mako Komuro was born Princess Mako of Akishino on 23 October 1991 to Fumihito, Prince Akishino, and Kiko, Princess Akishino, at Imperial Household Agency Hospital in Tokyo Imperial Palace, Chiyoda, Tokyo.
 She has a younger sister, Princess Kako, and a younger brother, Prince Hisahito.
-Mako was educated at the Gakushūin School in her primary, junior high school, and senior high school years.
+Mako was educated at the Gakushūin School in her kindergarten, primary, junior high school, and senior high school years.
 She studied English at University College, Dublin (UCD), in July–August 2010.
 She had an informal talk with the President of Ireland, Mary McAleese, and she visited Northern Ireland.

 The Princess graduated from the International Christian University in Mitaka, Tokyo, on 26 March 2014 with a bachelor's degree in Art and Cultural Heritage.
 She obtained Japanese national certification in curation as well as a driver's license while she was an undergraduate student.
 She later studied art history at the University of Edinburgh for nine months, from September 2012 to May 2013.
 On 17 September 2014, she moved back to the United Kingdom in order to study at the University of Leicester for a year, receiving an MA degree in Art Museum and Gallery Studies on 21 January 2016.
 In September 2016, she enrolled in the doctoral course of the Graduate School of Arts and Sciences, International Christian University.